Bones is an orthopedic cast that records muscle activity around the fracture area and simulates the full recovery time of the patient.

 Polycaprolactone cast: lighter and more hygienic material.

-Electromyography sensors for capturing muscle activity around the fractured area.
+Electromyography sensors for capturing muscle activity around the fractured.

 With Bones users can visualize achievements of current and former patients who have a similar type of fracture.